 If you don't have a muddler, the handle of a wooden spatula works great.
 Speaking from absolute experience on that one.

-The coarseness of the sugar along with the muddler will bruise the mint so you just end up with mind flavor rather than tiny pieces of mint floating through your drink.
+The coarseness of the sugar pressed into the mint will bruise the herb so you just end up with mild flavor rather than tiny pieces of mint floating through your drink.

 Add your rum of choice to the glass, fill with ice, and top with soda water.
 Don't forget a big, fresh sprig of mint for the garnish.

 Phew!
 Glad all that work is done and now there's a refreshing mojito to sip on!

 Do you leave the muddled ingredients in the glass?

 Yes.
 The mint should still be mostly whole and not get stuck in the straw.
 The blackberries will still be somewhat intact.
 I like to think of them as a bonus snack with my cocktail.